Tascurator/tascurator-documents/docs/docs/modeling.md

 ### Landlord

-The Landlord is the user of Tascurator.
+- The Landlord is the user of Tascurator.
-The Landlord contains Share house.
+- The Landlord owns Share house.

 ### Landlord ID (Identifier)

-The Landlord ID is a UUID.
+- The Landlord ID is a UUID.

 ### Email Address (Value Object)

-The Landlord has an email address.
+- The Landlord has an email address.

-Constraints:
+- Constraints:

-- Uniqueness
+  - Must be unique
-- In a valid format
+  - Must be in a valid format

 ### Password

-The Landlord has a password.
+- The Landlord has a password.

-Constraints:
+- Constraints:

-- Less than or equal to 8 characters long
+  - Must be at least 1 character long
-- Greater than or equal to characters long
+  - Must be no more than 8 characters long
-- At least 1 capital letter
+  - Must contain at least 1 uppercase letter
-- At least 1 lowercase letter
+  - Must contain at least 1 lowercase letter
-- At least 1 special character
+  - Must contain at least 1 special character
-- At least 1 number
+  - Must contain at least 1 number
-- Can be modified by the Landlord at any time
+  - Can be changed by the Landlord at any time

 ## ShareHouse - シェアハウス